mhtraylor/unityfslib/README.md

 ## What It Do ##

 This library is under heavy development.
 Don't expect a release or cohensive documentation anytime soon.
+Most of the sweet action takes place on the [development branch](https://github.com/mhtraylor/unityfslib/tree/development) at the moment.

 The goals of this project are:

 +  FSharp shim functions for the most common uses of the Unity API, with an emphasis on function composition and pipelining
 +  Certain useful types, type extensions, and computation expressions to make working with the Unity API and types easier and